fingerprintjs/fingerprintjs/README.md

 #### `preprocessor` option

-Since some components can be changed frequently, this option may help you improve hash accuracy.
-You can modify any component value before hash calculation.
+Function that is called with each component value that may be used to modify component values before computing the fingerprint.
 For example: strip browser version from user agent.

 ```
 new Fingerprint2({